-Although it's not completely beyond the pale of possibility that Florida might roll out a freeway speed camera system someday, legal and technical hurdles currently preclude the proposition cited in the first example quoted above — that Florida will be replacing all its interstate call boxes with tracking cameras by June of 2010.
+Although it's not completely beyond the pale of possibility that Florida or some other state might roll out a freeway speed camera system someday, legal and technical hurdles currently preclude the proposition cited in the first example quoted above that Florida will be replacing all its interstate call boxes with tracking cameras by June of 2010.
 In response to our inquiry to the Florida Department of Transportation (DOT), a representative with the Intelligent Transportation Systems Section of the DOT's Traffic Engineering and Operations Office told us that:

 The rumor is not true; the Department will not be replacing the call boxes with cameras to catch speeders.